Enhanced Order Processing Technologies for AutomationNick Scarff

-Today, whilst EDI remains viable for many high-volume transaction customers, advances in technology and new technologies can help to automate sales orders from non-EDI channels.
+Today, whilst EDI remains viable for many high-volume transaction customers, advances in order processing technologies can help to automate sales orders from non-EDI channels.

 Cognitive Capture technologies represent a significant advancement on OCR systems in allowing documents to be processed in a way which is more aligned to how humans process documents.
-Machine Learning empowers Artificial Intelligence ensuring that the system is capable of learning in production.
+Machine Learning empowers Artificial Intelligence ensure that the system is capable of learning in production and are invaluable order processing technologies .
 There is still a need to conduct some initial base system setup, but using a live training process it becomes possible to allow the system to become smarter over time which ensures that the base implementation improves over time as opposed to degrading.